cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 > **!
 Important**

 We can not guaranty that everything will goes as expected.
 Software can be vulnerable.
 So if something goes wrong cyber•Congress as organiser **has the full power** of deciding whether the game must be restarted **without any rewards** or restarted with **partial rewards** depending on circumstances.
 In this case we are going to count community opinion though.
 Please read carefully launch protocol in which we defined the rules of faults handling.
+More details about crisis protocol [here](https://github.com/cybercongress/launch-kit).

 In order to remove confusion here is the comparison table of the names for the stuff that will happen.